seedifferently/boto_rsync/README.rst

                                 disabled (typically accomplished by enclosing
                                 SOURCE in quotes, e.g. "/path/*.zip").
     --no-recurse                Do not recurse into directories.
+    --skip-dirkeys              When syncing to S3 or GS, skip the creation of keys which represent "directories" (an empty
+                                key ending in "/" for S3 or "_$folder$" for GS).
     --ignore-empty              Ignore empty (0-byte) keys/files/directories.
                                 This will skip the transferring of empty directories and keys/files whose size is 0.